bigcommerce/dev-docs-style-guide-linter/test.md

 For a list of B3 container names and their default placements, see the [BundleB2B Developer Guide](https://developer.bundleb2b.net/storefront/containers.html).

+# Customizing B3

+With B3, you can customize the placement of B3 app elements, customize display text, customize styling, and customize checkout configurations.
+You also have access to the lifecycle hooks for many B3 modules to inject your own JavaScript functions.

+Additionally, you can use the B3 REST API to create, read, update, and delete items such as orders, companies, addresses, payments, sales reps, and users.
+This API allows you to build your own services or integrate B3 with third-party business tools such as Salesforce.
 ## Customize styles

-You can customize the styling of many B3 elements using CSS.
+You can customize the styling of many B3 elements using BigCommerceCSS.

 To specify which DOM node a B3 container mounts on, insert `window.b3themeConfig.useStyles = {}` into your theme's `assets/js/global.js` file.
 Within `window.b3themeConfig.useStyles = {}`, create a property that uses the B3 element name as the key and one or more comma-separated CSS declarations as the value.